Peace and Progress

 Peace: you remember that you love who your children are today more than your vision of who you hope they will become.

-We want peace and progress.
-Let those be the measurements.
 How might you foster peace, and facilitate progress in your homeschool?
 How might you measure newly?

 Images by woodleywonderworks